-- Support their child's learning, and to support staff to implement this behaviour policy. - Model positive behaviours and build relationships. - Promote positive behaviour at home in order to have continuity between home/school. - Speak to the class teacher if they feel their child's emotional wellbeing in or out of school is impacting on the child's behaviour. - Ensure regular and punctual attendance at school. - Actively to encourage their child to be a positive member of the school.
+- Support their child's learning, and to support staff to implement this behaviour policy. - Model positive behaviours and build relationships. - Promote positive behaviour at home in order to have continuity between home/school. - Speak to the class teacher if they feel their child's emotional wellbeing in or out of school is impacting on the child's behaviour. - Ensure regular and punctual attendance at school. - Actively to encourage their child to be a positive member of the school. - Support the school by issuing appropriate consequences at home following instances of misbehaviour at school.

-The role of governors:
+The role of Local Committee Members:

-The governing body supports the Head Teacher in all attempts to support positive behaviour and to eliminate bullying from our establishment.
+The Local Committee body supports the Headteacher in all attempts to support positive behaviour and to eliminate bullying from our establishment.
 The governing body monitors the incidents of bullying that occur.